 Main Street: In the 1850s, the waterfront businesses, plaqued by a series of floods and fires, started migrating towards Main Street.
-Early buildings included grocery and provision stores, saddle and harness shops, as well as hardware and machinery Horse drawn carts merchants. and buggies traveled the unpaved road while pedestrians used the wooden sidewalks.
+Early buildings included grocery and provision stores, saddle and harness shops, as well as hardware and machinery Horse drawn carts merchants. buggies traveled the unpaved road while pedestrians used the wooden sidewalks.
 By the 1900s, Stockton had grown into an industrial city.
-Streetcars running down Main Street and the presence of banks, hotels, and theatres, attracted a steady flow of visitors.
-By the 1930's, Main Street boasted several skyscrapers and became the center of town's leading shops and prominent businesses.
+Streetcars running down Main Street, and the presence of banks, hotels, and theatres, attracted a steady flow of visitors.
+By the 1930's, Main Street boasted several skyscrapers and became the center of leading shops and prominent businesses.
 The pioneer stores were replaced by larger retail stores, including the Owl Drug Store, J.C.
 Penny's, or Woolworth's.
 During the 60's, Main St. was made into a one-way street in an effort to improve the flow of traffic downtown.
-ARCHITECTURE c.
-1892, 227 E. Weber Ave.
-Listed on the National Register of Historic Places, the building was originally the Argonaut Hotel with a hardware store on the ground level.
-Built in the Queen Anne style with Romanesque and Moorish influences, the facade is embellished with cast zinc floral patterns and sandstone.
-The building originally had a much taller false front parapet which fell as a result of the San Francisco earthquake of 1906.

 110 N. San Joaquin St. Built in 1915 in the Beaux Arts-Renaissance Revival style, this building was named after Charles Belding, Mayor of Stockton 1878-1879.
 A notable prior tenant was Belding Soda Works, whose glass bottles are still in demand by collectors.
 Today, the building is a prime location for office and co-work spaces as well as ground floor restaurants.
+Currently, the Downtown Stockton Alliance occupies the top floor.